Stuycs-K/project02-shell-09-wasp-yampolskys/README.md

 **Team name:** InterSTELLAr WASPs

+**Features:**

+Our shell implements all the required features, as well as shortening the path prompt and coloring it.

 **Reportable bugs:**
 + When using **echo** with quotation marks, the quotation marks are kept in the output.
 So,
 > echo abc hey mr k